lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 ## Motivation

 The tagged memory mechanism augments each data word in memory with a small piece of extra metadata, a _tag_.
-To store tags in generic DDR memories, a separate area in high memory is dedicated to the tags, which is hidden to software.
+A separate area in high memory is dedicated to the tags, which is hidden to software.
 As a result, each memory access to the memory is converted into two separate accesses, one for the actual data word and another one for the tag.
 For a naive design, the speed/throughput overhead of supporting tagged memory